ambiot/ambd_sdk/project/realtek_amebaD_va0_example/example_sources/SPI/raw/spi_dma_single_block_continue_tx/readme.txt

 Note:
 	1) This example aims to demonstrate how the spi master continue TX use use single GDMA blocks.
 	2) Data array send times can be set through Macro define.
+	3) For dma mode, both CPU and dma have access to spi buffer.
+Start address of spi buffer should be 32-byte aligned and size of spi buffer should be multiple of 32 byte.